PoCInnovation/Pool2023/Software/day03/Nestjs/README.md

 ## Step 3 - Soldier 🪖

-Can't handle no more ? ah ah ah it's just the beginning!
+Can't handle no more? ah ah it's just the beginning!

 In this this step we will create a soldier module.
 Th goal of this module is to allow you te create, update, get and delete a soldier.
-For security the robot this information to allow you to using it.

 Here are the steps to follow:
 -  Create a **new module soldier**